 - Advise teachers on using a graduated approach to providing SEND support

 - Advise on the deployment of support and other resources to meet the pupil’s needs effectively

 - Liaise with parents/carers of pupils with SEND

 - Work closely with the pastoral, attendance and safeguarding team in school to meet students needs

 - Liaise with and be a key point of contact for assessment, including referrals to external agencies

-- Work with the head teacher and school governors to ensure that the school meets its responsibilities with regard to reasonable adjustments and access arrangements.
+- Work with the Principal and school governors to ensure that the school meets its responsibilities with regard to reasonable adjustments.
+Please see the school policy on Accessibility

 All relevant information is available to teachers and to support staff in meeting the needs of the pupils in their classes.
-Equally, staff are asked to identify, refer and discuss any pupils causing concern with the school SENCo .
-This may be where SEN has not yet been highlighted, but it is felt that pupils may need extra support or a formal diagnosis.
+Equally, staff are asked to identify, refer and discuss any pupils causing concern with the school SENDCO .
+This may be where SEND has not yet been highlighted, but it is felt that pupils may need extra support or a formal diagnosis.

 If you have any concerns regarding your child’s educational, health and social development, please don’t hesitate to make an appointment to speak to me.
 You can contact me by;